The only thing I remember from law school is my negotiations professor saying this in class randomly:

 If a bar prep study schedule is for everybody, then it’s for nobody.

-How refreshing is it to know that you can, in fact, design your own curriculum?
+How refreshing is it to know that you can, in fact, have it your way?
+(Just like Burger King promised!)

 It’s also OK (even expected) if you end up being “wrong” or have to readjust this schedule along the way.
 No matter how much we plan and plan, we never know what will happen.
 It’s a roadmap to get it going, not to get it perfect.
 This also helps with your “motivation” problem.